Trained quantum neural networks are Gaussian processes: Quantum neural networks and light cones

-So, if $d\geq 2$ and $L=\epsilon \log m$, then the local Hilbert space can have a superpolynomial dimension, since $2^{(\epsilon \log m)^d}=m^{ \epsilon^d \log 2\log^{d-1} m}$.
-Besides, each condition of the form (\ref{condizione}) can be satisfied for $\epsilon$ small enough.
 We should mention that the exponential decrease of $N(m)$ on the number of layers is a manifestation of the phenomenon of \textit{barren plateaus}, which will be discussed in \autoref{bp}.
 We will not further investigate the particular architectures which satisfy our theorems, but our statements will be motivated by the existence of examples such as the ones we have just presented.

-As a final remark, we explain the deep reason to avoid the further simplification given by Lemma \ref{cardinalities}.
+As a final remark, we explain the deep reason to avoid \modifica{in general} the further simplification given by Lemma \ref{cardinalities}.
 This lemma would reduce the hypothesis to the simpler (but stronger) form

 which requires only the knowledge of $N(m)$ and $L$.
 The exponential dependence on $L$ (combined with the behaviour $N(m)=O(\sqrt m)$, which in general is not tight) constrains $L$ to be at most logarithmically dependent on $m$.
 The same bottleneck appears in the case of barren plateaus.
 Even though this constraint does not impede a priori the achievement quantum advantages, such limit on the growth of $L$ with respect to $m$ might not be intrinsic: in particular, in the case of specific architectures avoiding barren plateaus, the simplification of Lemma \ref{cardinalities} would fictitiously rule out more interesting behaviours of $L(m)$.
 This is the reason why it is important to keep the explicit dependence on the maximal cardinalities of the light cones in the hypothesis of the theorems proved in the following sections.